-The Collection has materials encompassing cinema and television from the world over (with particular strengths in screen theory and history and in Australian cinema).
-The collection features a diverse range of newspaper clippings files, books, journals, film and television scripts, directories, reports, film promotional material, and film festival catalogues.
+The AFI Research Collection is a specialist film and television industry resource situated in the Swanston Library at RMIT Melbourne city campus.
+It has materials encompassing cinema and television from the world over (with strengths in screen theory and history and in Australian cinema) and features a diverse range of newspaper clippings files, books, journals, film and television scripts, directories, reports, film promotional material, and film festival catalogues.

 In December 2002 the AFI Library moved to RMIT University where it was relabelled as the AFI Research Collection.
-It now operates under the auspices of the School of Media and Communication and continues to provide resources and research services to the general public, the media and members of the Australian film and television industries.
+It now operates under the auspices of RMIT Culture and continues to provide resources and research services to the general public, the media and members of the Australian film and television industries.

 The AFIRC Research Fellowship has been setup to provide an opportunity for scholars wishing to undertake research that utilises the Collection’s resources and promotes the AFI Research Collection.

 The fellowship has been designed to showcase the unique holdings of the AFI Research Collection which include special collections, film stills, newspaper clippings and other significant artefacts from the Australian film and television industry.